FAQs

 - A complete and compliant notarial certificate.

-No. However, with over 20,000 notaries public in the state, you should be able to easily find someone who can notarize the document prior to submission.
+However, with over 20,000 notaries public in the state, you should be able to easily find someone who can notarize the document prior to submission.

-No. We cannot authenticate documents produced by other states, nor documents notarized by an out-of-state notary.
+We cannot authenticate documents produced by other states, nor documents notarized by an out-of-state notary.
 You will need to contact the Secretary of State or Lieutenant Governor’s office in the state where the document was issued or notarized.

-No. FBI background checks and certified documents from Federal Agencies must go to the U.S. Department of State.
+FBI background checks and certified documents from Federal Agencies must go to the U.S. Department of State.
 Federal court documents should be authenticated by the Federal Court that issued them.

-No. The Lieutenant Governor’s office does not translate documents, nor do we require documents to be translated into English to be processed.
+The Lieutenant Governor’s office does not translate documents, nor do we require documents to be translated into English to be processed.

 Yes, but only if the notary does not attest to the contents of the document (unless completed by a notary who is also a licensed attorney).